By Justin Pritchard, CFP®

 Ignoring benefits: It’s probably rash to ignore Social Security altogether, but you can certainly plan to get nothing—if you end up receiving anything, it’ll only help.
 But excluding Social Security requires that you save significantly more for retirement, which (for most) translates into more working years or bigger annual retirement contributions that may be hard to achieve.

 Reducing benefits: A “middle” approach is to assume that you’ll get something, but not as much as expected.
 You can tell your financial planning software to cut your promised benefits by 25 percent or 50 percent (or whatever)—or just enter a smaller number when you provide your retirement benefit.
-Start with calculations from the Social Security Administration or your annual statement, and decide how conservative you want to be.
+Start with calculations from the Social Security Administration or your annual benefit estimate, and decide how conservative you want to be.

 Hidden reductions: You might not need to reduce your benefit amount at all.
 Even if lawmakers “cut” benefits, you might get the exact amount that Social Security predicts.
 So where do the cuts come in?
 The next generation of workers might help out by paying higher Social Security taxes or having to wait longer for benefits, or your benefits might not keep up with inflation after you retire.